-Bidders must provide sufficient data and information that will allow EPE to meet certification requirements imposed by the NMPRC, New Mexico Legislature, PUCT or Texas Legislature.
+Bidders must provide sufficient data and information that will allow EPE to meet certification requirements imposed by the PUCT, Texas Legislature, NMPRC or New Mexico Legislature,.

-1. Provide a detailed description of the generating facilities and provide a verification methodology to track the sale, transfer or disposition of renewable energy produced to ensure energy is not used for or counted toward, the New Mexico renewable energy portfolio standard or requirements, or voluntary tariff program, by or on behalf of another utility:

-2. Provide a description of delivery points and transmission and/or interconnection facilities:
+- 1. Provide a detailed description of the generating facilities and provide a verification methodology to track the sale, transfer or disposition of renewable energy produced to ensure energy is not used for or counted toward, the Texas or New Mexico renewable energy portfolio standard or requirements, or voluntary tariff program, by or on behalf of another utility: - 2.
+Provide a description of delivery points and transmission and/or interconnection facilities: